Plautdietsch

-Plautdietsch was a German dialect like others until it was taken by Mennonite settlers to the southwest of the Russian Empire starting in 1789.
+Plautdietsch was a Low German dialect like others until it was taken by Mennonite settlers to the southwest of the Russian Empire starting in 1789.
 From there it evolved and subsequent waves of migration brought it to North America, starting in 1873.
-In Latin America the first settlement occurred in Argentina in 1877 coming from Russia.

-Plautdietsch is spoken by about 400,000 Russian Mennonites, most notably in the Latin American countries of Mexico, Peru, Bolivia, Paraguay, Belize, Brazil, Argentina, and Uruguay, along with the United States and Canada (notably Manitoba, Saskatchewan, and Ontario).
+Plautdietsch is spoken by about 400,000 Russian Mennonites, most notably in the Latin American countries of Mexico, Peru, Bolivia, Paraguay, Belize, Brazil, Argentina, and Uruguay, along with the United States (notably Kansas, Oklahoma, and Texas) and Canada (notably Manitoba, Saskatchewan, and Ontario).

 Today, Plautdietsch is spoken in two major dialects that trace their division to what is now Ukraine.
 These two dialects are split between Chortitza Colony and Molotschna.
 Today, many younger Russian Mennonites in Canada and the United States speak only English.
-For example, Homer Groening—the father of Matt Groening (creator of The Simpsons)—spoke Plautdietsch as a child in a Mennonite community in Saskatchewan in the 1920s, but Matt never learned the language.

 In 2007, Mexican filmmaker Carlos Reygadas directed the film Stellet Licht (Silent Light), set in a Mennonite community in Chihuahua, Mexico.
 Most of the film's dialogue is in Plautdietsch, which some of the actors had to learn phonetically.
 Other parts were played by people of the local community.